 Advancements in estimating de facto small-area population size would greatly aid the development of human-environment interface models such as those for material flows.
 One of the only attempts at developing a non-census based approach for estimating population was conceptualized in the early 1970s.
-The model simply attempted to estimate population size from an algorithm that used wastewater flow rates.
-"Demoflush" (a term derived from "demographics" and "flush") was developed for Ocean City, Maryland, to gauge the annual influx of tourists, initially in order to plan for augmented staffing of medical facilities (Goldschmidt and Dahl,

-1976); estimates using conventional techniques were providing estimates of tourist influx that varied by five fold.
+The model attempted to estimate population size simply from an algorithm that used wastewater flow rates.
+"Demoflush" (a term derived from "demographics" and "flush") was developed for Ocean City, Maryland, to gauge the annual influx of tourists, initially in order to plan for augmented staffing of medical facilities (Goldschmidt and Dahl, 1976); estimates using conventional techniques were providing estimates of tourist influx that varied by five fold.

 Although simple in concept, the Demoflush model had to rely on many unverifiable assumptions, a key one being the daily per capita water usage - a value that is subject to many drivers.
 Confounding its usefulness were additional unknowns such as sewer infiltration/exfiltration and contributions from industrial water discharge.
 A very large but indeterminate error associated with the Demoflush approach eventually became evident (Editorial, October 2, 2009; Russo, August 14, 2009) and indicated that wastewater flow cannot be used as a proxy for population.
-There are too many variables and unknowns, all of which will vary from city to city and depend on variations in local conditions, sewerage infrastructure, periodic changes such as season/weather, and local water usage customs.
+There are too many variables and unknowns, all of which will vary from city to city and depend on variations in local conditions, sewerage infrastructure, periodic changes such as season/weather, and local water usage customs and restrictions.
 The information content of the physical attributes of sewage is insufficient for estimating population size.

 Some material-flow models have tried to make use of approaches conventionally used for estimating population size for the design of sewage treatment plants (STPs).
 Several terms are used in referring to the population serviced by a particular STP: "population served," "population equivalent," and "effective population."
 Population served refers to the population residing and paying hook-up fees within the sewage district physically connected to a particular STP.
 The population served approximates the de jure population.
 This slice of population does not account for reduction or increase in waste discharge that occurs during resident travel outside the STP's service zone or for non-residents traveling into the zone.
 Population equivalent (unit per capita loading) is an approach long-used for roughly estimating the serviced population - a statistic relied upon for design of STP capacity.
-It is based on the assumption that the 5-day biological oxygen demand (BOD5) of the excrement from one individual is about 60 g per day; variations of this approach use different BOD values or similar measures such as chemical oxygen demand.
-A problem with the routine use of BOD is the time required for the test; this could potentially be solved with new, real-time sensors (e.g., Hur et al., 2010).

-The effective population simply tries to account for all of those entities contributing BOD to an STP's sewerage, including industrial discharges.
+It is based on the assumption that the 5-day biological oxygen demand (BOD5) of the material excreted from one individual ranges from about 40 to 80 grams per day (Heidrich et al., 2010); variations of this approach use BOD measured over different periods or similar measures such as chemical oxygen demand (COD, which ranges from 60-120 g/day).
+A major problem with the routine use of BOD is the time required for the test; this could potentially be solved with new, real-time sensors (e.g., Hur et al., 2010).
+But with respect to any potential utility for SCIM, BOD does not specifically reflect the residue from human metabolism since it measures any biodegradable substance that enters sewers, which often includes food waste and industry effluents.
+The effective population simply tries to account for all of those entities contributing BOD to an STP's sewerage, whether originating directly from humans or from other sources.
 Improvements based on these approaches have tried to incorporate geographic information system techniques or the use of conservative tracers such as boron (but whose presence is not unique to human activity nor is its per capita usage stable) (e.g., Fox et al., 2002; Keller et al., 2006; Keller et al., 2007).